If you feel like you should have additional cash each month to save or invest, you’re not alone.

 After about a month of tracking your spending, you might notice unnecessary expenses that are bloating your budget.

-And it’s not just discretionary expenses that you might find yourself second guessing.
+And it may not be just discretionary expenses that you find yourself second guessing.
 You might be surprised to see how much your Internet, cable and cell phone bills add up to each month.
-Maybe you can find a better deal on your car insurance, or perhaps you can consolidate your student loans to get a better rate.
-Even streamlining your streaming subscriptions can make a difference.
+Maybe you can find a better deal on your car insurance, or perhaps you can consolidate your debt to get a better interest rate.

 Whatever the right ratio is for you, budgeting can make goals feel much more attainable.
 That vacation you’ve always dreamed of or new car you’ve had your eye on can be a reality sooner than you might think if you know where your money is going and can adjust when necessary.

 Sticking to a spending plan you’ve created for yourself can be difficult, so consider speaking with a financial professional.
 A financial professional may be able to help you tackle the challenges you’re unsure about, such as saving more for large purchases or how much more to invest for retirement.